BluePhoenix/Retro-Calculator/README.md

 # Retro Calculator #

-Enjoy calculating away to the pixelated flavors of the past.
+Enjoy the pixelated flavor of your calculations.

 # Screenshots #